 In the end, nothing can substitute for looking a person in the eye and telling them how you feel.
 That’s priceless.

 Overt negative emotions breed distrust, fear, and uncertainty at work.
 Also, simply not expressing positive emotions can have the same effect.
-These effects drive desired behaviors such as innovation and teamwork out of a workplace.
+These effects drive desired behaviors, such as innovation and teamwork, out of the workplace.

 Do you have an example of how a great leader shared his/her feelings with you?
 Or an example of how you plan to use this concept?